anagainaru/ADIOS2-addons/GPUAware/kokkos/README.md

 # GPU-aware ADIOS with Kokkos

+There are 3 options for implementations:
+1) include `Kokkos::View` in ADIOS2 CXX bindings. (described in [kokkos-aware-adios.md](https://github.com/anagainaru/ADIOS2-addons/blob/kokkos-view/GPUAware/kokkos/kokkos-aware-adios.md))
+2) Allowing Get/Put to receive any container type of object and overwrite the logic for `Kokkos::View` in a separate file. (described in [container-type.md](https://github.com/anagainaru/ADIOS2-addons/blob/kokkos-view/GPUAware/kokkos/container-type.md))
-3 implementations: 1) include `Kokkos::View` in ADIOS2 CXX bindings; 2) Kai's implementation general for any container type of object; 3) ADIOS view stub defined in a kokkos header that needs to be included by the user
+3) Allowing Get/Put to receive an `ADIOSView` stub defined in a kokkos header that needs to be included by the user. (defined in [adios-view.md](https://github.com/anagainaru/ADIOS2-addons/blob/kokkos-view/GPUAware/kokkos/adios-view.md))

-**Note.
-In the current ADIOS View implementation the ADIOS2::Variable and Kokkos::View types need to match !
-Otherwise ADIOS2 will throu an error that there is no Get function that matches the call**

 ## Install ADIOS with Kokkos